 Since 2004, WiCS has helped to support, recruit and retain women pursuing a degree in the broad field of computing.
 In addition to tackling the STEM gender gap on Drexel’s campus, the group focuses on empowering women students, both through professional development and outreach efforts within the Philadelphia area.

 In addition to outreach efforts, every year WiCS makes it possible for a select number of students to attend the Grace Hopper Celebration of Women in Computing Conference (GHC) – the world’s largest gathering of women technologists.
-Drexel CCI will proudly serve as a platinum sponsor of GHC 17 (Oct.
+Drexel CCI proudly served as a platinum sponsor of GHC 17 (Oct.
 4-6) in Orlando, FL.

 The club also hosts monthly dinners for members of the mentorship program, in addition to other events for all WiCS members.